The SPIN Sales Model: A Proven Strategy for Closing More Deals

 1. Helps Build Strong Relationships with Customers

-Suppose a salesperson has gone through the SPIN stages and thoroughly evaluated a customer's needs.
-They can build trust with the customer and form lasting relationships by addressing those needs.
+Suppose you've gone through the SPIN stages and thoroughly evaluated a customer's needs.
+You can build trust with the customer and form lasting relationships by addressing those needs directly.

 The primary reason is that the SPIN sales process requires asking questions and actively listening to the customer's answers.

-This approach enables salespeople to establish trust with customers and show a genuine interest in comprehending their requirements.
-By building strong customer relationships, salespeople can increase their chances of closing deals and generating repeat business.
+This approach enables you to establish trust and show a genuine interest in understanding their requirements.
+By building strong customer relationships, you increase your chances of closing deals and generating repeat business.

 2. Focuses on Customer Needs